-- December 2006 and later high school graduates must have a weighted 3.0 GPA or 21 ACT (980 SAT). - High school graduates between December 1, 2004, and November 30, 2006, must have at least an unweighted 3.0 GPA or 21 ACT (980 SAT). - GED recipients who attain a GED on or after December 1, 2004, must have at least 21 ACT (980 SAT) and 525 GED. - Graduates of home school or an ineligible high school must have at least 21 ACT (980 SAT). - GED recipients must enroll within sixteen (16) months after GED test date. - Graduates of home school or a high school must enroll within sixteen (16) months after graduation.
+- Graduates from an eligible high school must have at least a weighted 3.00 GPA or 21 ACT (980 SAT). - GED recipients must have at least 21 ACT (980 SAT) and 525 GED. - Graduates of Tennessee Home School or an ineligible high school must have at least 21 ACT (980 SAT). - · Students must enroll within 16 months of home school completion, high school graduation, or receiving GED.

-In April of each year, TSAC will determine the availability of funds for Summer Lottery Scholarships.
-If funds are available, part-time Fall students and/or part-time Spring students may receive scholarship funds if eligible.
+Each April, TSAC will determine the availability of funds for Summer Lottery Scholarships.
+If funds are available, students who have remaining TELS eligibility for the award year may receive Lottery Scholarship funds for at least half-time enrollment.

-For more information on General Assembly Merit Scholarships, Aspire Awards, and Hope Access Grants, visit the Web site at www.state.tn.us/tsac.
+For additional information about General Assembly Merit Scholarships, Aspire Supplements, Hope Access Grants, and Foster Care Grants, visit the TSAC Web site listed above.